fsprojects/FSharp.Formatting/docs/content/index.md

    formatter; it discusses how to call it to obtain information about F# source files.

- - [Library documentation tool](metadata.html) - provides a brief documentation for a tool that generates nice HTML documentation from "XML comments" in your (not just) F# libraries.
+ - [Library documentation tool](metadata.html) - provides a brief documentation for a tool that generates nice HTML documentation from "XML comments" in your .NET libraries.
-   The tool is a replacement of `FsHtmlDoc` - it uses DotLiquid for easy templating and handles comments written in Markdown too.
+   The tool handles comments written in Markdown too.

  - [Contribute](https://github.com/fsprojects/FSharp.Formatting/blob/master/CONTRIBUTING.md) - how do I contribute?